XAPK / APKM / APKS / AAB Decompiler

 How is XAPK different from APK?

-Can I decompile XAPK files online?
+Can I decompile XAPK, APKM, APKS and AAB files online?